Gardner–Edgerton USD 231: Superintendent

 The Gardner-Edgerton Unified School District is currently under the leadership of Superintendent, Brian Huff.

-Board of Education
+Board of education

-The Gardner-Edgerton Board of Education is currently under the leadership of President Tom Reddin, and Vice President Lana Sutton.
+The Gardner-Edgerton Board of Education is currently under the leadership of President Tom Reddin.

+School Resource Officers

+The Gardner-Edgerton Unified School District contracts the Gardner Police Department for law enforcement services during school hours and after hours events.
+Officers are certified peace officers in the state of Kansas and serve as the school resource officers (SRO)'s for the district.

 Schools

 As of 2011, the district comprises 1 high school, 3 middle schools, and 7 elementary schools.
 All but one school in the district, an elementary school, are located in Gardner, Kansas while the elementary school is located in Edgerton, Kansas.